jonoabroad/softcover-example/README.md

 - `input` doesn't work without the suffix.
 E.g `preface` contains `\input{chapters/a_chapter}`, but the content does not render.
 - including the md suffix, the contents is rendered, but not all is processed.
 Hyperlinks remain unrendered.
 - pasting the contents into the file, correctly processes the markdown.  `a_chapter` renders correctly.

+##Fixed

+Updating softcover using `sudo gem update softcover --pre`, then removing the suffix from the markdown files fixes the issue.